aarmono/crypto_transceiver_instructions/README.md

    ![Save Dialog](images/save_dialog.png)
 1. Click "OK"

+### Using the Built-in Configuration Utility ###
+1. Connect a keyboard and display to the Rapsberry Pi
+1. Select "Generate Encryption Key"
+1. Select "Save Current Settings to SD Card"

 ### On Linux ###
 1. Open a terminal and `cd` into the mount point for the SD card
 1. Ensure a directory named `config` exists on the SD card